samringer/samringer.github.io/_posts/2018-10-27-Wasserstein_Distance.md

 In our 16,384 dimensional space, our real pictures of Tucci are going to only inhabit a very small space, most likely existsing on lower dimensional manifolds.
 This because there are far fewer 128x128 pictures of Tucci than there are possible 128x128 pictures.

-If we are training a generator to produce pictures of Stanley then the generator's output images are likely to exist on a seperate set of manifolds in the 16,384 dimensional space.
+If we are training a generator to produce pictures of Stanley then the generator's output images are likely to exist on a separate set of manifolds in the 16,384 dimensional space.
 It is very, very unlikely that any of the real data's manifolds and the generator's manifolds are going to overlap in the multi-dimensional space.
 If this is the case then the probability distributions of the real and generated images are said to be *disjoint.*

 Now we can finally get to why the Wasserstein distance is a better loss function for training GANs than the KL or JS divergences.
 In the likely situation where $P(x)$ and $Q(x)$ are disjoint, the KL and JS divergences often produce bad gradients, making training both the discriminator and generator very difficult.
 However, when we use the Wasserstein distance as a loss function, we get good gradients *everywhere*, even if the two probability distributions are disjoint.